Kaceykaso/engine-training/README.md

 Start the server again and you should build successfully!

 But, notice, the `search-bar` doesn't show up!
-This is becase we're running the `mobile-app` application, which means that when it tries to use that component it is looking for `mobile-app/components/search-bar`, but out component is now living at `messaging/components/search-bar`!
+This is because we're running the `mobile-app` application, which means that when it tries to use that component it is looking for `mobile-app/components/search-bar`, but our component is now living at `messaging/components/search-bar`!
 So how do we resolve this?

 The simple solution is to re-export the component from the `app` directory of our addon.
 So add the following: